-Be sure to note any food restrictions or allergies and prepare alternate options.
+Be sure to check for any food restrictions or allergies and prepare alternate options.
 There’s nothing worse than having a guest go into an allergic reaction while on your watch!
 If you are unable to ask prior to your grilling event, bring it up in conversation as soon as possible.

-Prepare ahead.
+Prepare ahead can be key in grilling elegance.
 I cannot stress this enough.
 Cut meats and vegetables, set the table, and toss the salad before the guests arrive.
 This will give you more time to relax and enjoy your company.

-Add instant elegance to your casual get-together with flowers as well.
+Add instant elegance to grilling with flowers as well.
 Just trim a few stems from the garden and arrange them in glasses or bowls.

 Offer a few different bottles of wine at the table for a great conversation starter.
 The best wines to serve are ones that pair well with all types of food and do not require additional aging once purchased.
-For example, Rioja, one of Spain’s oldest and most renowned wines, includes reds, whites and rose at all price ranges, aged to be ready to drink at purchase and complement meat, fish and vegetables.
-I tend to change it up with wines depending on the way the grilled food is prepared but usually stick to something like this:
+For example, Rioja, one of Spain’s oldest and most renowned wines is ready to drink immediately and complements meat, fish and vegetables.
+I tend to change it up with wines depending on the way the grilled food is prepared but I usually stick to something like this:

 - Salmon – Merlot, Zinfandel